learn-co-curriculum/dynamic-orms/README.md

 #### Abstracting the Table Name

-Luckily for us, we already have a way method to give us the table name associated to any give class: `<class name>.table_name`.
+Luckily for us, we already have a method to give us the table name associated to any give class: `<class name>.table_name`.

 Recall, however, that the conventional `#save` is an *instance* method.
 So, inside a `#save` method, `self` will refer to the instance of the class, not the class itself.
 In order to use a class method inside an instance method, we need to do the following: